 Prior to any call the manager should meet with the rep to understand the nature of the call, the call objective, and the call plan or strategy.
 Some questions to ask are, “Are they realistic?” and “Will they move the opportunity forward?”

-Some questions a sales coach should ask themselves before the call include, “Is it a safe call to join?” and “Can I be a supportive observer or do I have a unique role in contributing to the call objective?”
 It is usually best to not try to switch roles during a sales call if possible, so pick your role for each call carefully.
 Make sure you and the sales representative understand your role prior to the call.
-Unless there is and established “signal” or plan for engaging an issue with the customer, let the rep handle it.
+Unless there is an established “signal” or plan for engaging an issue with the customer, let the rep handle it.
 It’s very important to keep strengthening the relationship between the customer and the representative.
 If the customer directs questions to you, defer them to the rep first, and then support as needed.
 If a customer calls about an issue, don’t fix it.
 Instead, discuss the issue with the sales representative and have them get back to customer.
 Keep the representative “in charge” and help them build their relationship with their customers.

 Following a call, take some time to debrief with the sales representative.
 Ask, “How did you think the call went?”
 Listen closely for their overall reactions and feelings.
 What they say is usually a good gauge of the sales representative’s perception of their own performance.
 It is important to get the representative talking about the quality of the call and making their own judgments first, so they can learn to critique their performance on their own, not just when you’re there.

 Encourage the representative to reflect back on the call objectives.
-Ask, “How well did you accomplishing what you set out to do?”
-Stop the representative from going to “what went wrong” right away and stick to with “what went well?”
+Ask, “How well did you accomplish what you set out to do?”
+Stop the representative from going to “what went wrong” right away and stick to “what went well?”

 Sort out one or two things to focus on in the future.
 Have the sales representative identify one thing to continue doing and one thing to stop doing or change.
 Keep this discussion short, concise, and simple.
 This will help the representative find something they can try again on the next call and hopefully see improvement right away.